 This information is for private landlords.
 Private tenants can find information and advice here.

-The Rent Officer for Northern Ireland restricts the amount of rent you can charge for a rent-controlled tenancy.
+The Rent Officer for Northern Ireland can restrict the amount of rent you can charge.
+This is called rent control.

 Unfit properties becoming rent-controlled